gabber-dev/gabber/README.md

 Gabber provides SDKs to help you integrate these services into your applications quickly.
 These SDKs handle authentication, API calls, and streaming where supported.

 Currently available SDKs include:
-- JavaScript/TypeScript — for Node.js and browser clients
+- **JavaScript/TypeScript SDK** — framework-agnostic client library for Node.js, browsers, Bun, and Deno.
+Ideal for backend services or non-React frontends.
-- Python — for backend integrations and quick prototyping
+- **React SDK** — prebuilt hooks, providers, and UI components for building Gabber-powered apps in React or React Native with minimal setup.
-- React- for
+- **Python SDK** — for backend integrations, prototyping, and scripting.

 Refer to the SDK documentation in the main Gabber repo for installation and usage details.